monero-project/monero/docs/LEVIN_PROTOCOL.md

 command being invoked.

 ### Return Code
-A signed 32-bit little integer integer representing the response from the peer from the last command that was invoked.
+A signed 32-bit little integer representing the response from the peer from the last command that was invoked.
 This is `0` for request messages.

 ### Flags